chi-initiative/kora-documentation/docs/forms/understanding_field_types.md

 ### Multi-Select List

-A *multi-select list field* creates a list of possible values (a.k.a a controlled vocabulary) from which users may select multiple values for the data field.
+A *multi-select list field* creates a list of possible values (a.k.a. a controlled vocabulary) from which users may select multiple values for the data field.
 This field follows the same setup as a *list field* (see steps 1-5 for *list field* above), but the end result is the ability to select multiple list options from a single list.

 * You may select list options from a *multi-select list by clicking them in the drop-down menu.
 You may also remove selected items by clicking the **x** next to the field option. <p align="center"> <img src="../forms-img/understanding_field_types_16_annotated.png" width="100%" style="align:center" title="Step 16"> </p>